utksi/utksi.github.io/_posts/2024-09-12-dark_states.md

 In quantum mechanics, a **dark state** refers to a state that cannot absorb or emit photons and is thus undetectable through typical spectroscopic methods.
 These states are typically well-known in atomic and molecular systems where they arise due to **quantum interference** or **conservation of angular momentum**.

 In the condensed matter context, dark states have been less explored, especially when caused by interference between **sublattices**.
-This paper expands the concept to solid-state systems, where dark states emerge due to destructive interference within the crystal's sublattices.
+This paper expands the concept to solid-state systems, where dark states emerge due to destructive interference within the crystal’s sublattices.
 These states remain hidden from ARPES measurements because their transition matrix elements vanish.

 ### Key Definitions:
 - **Dark State**: A quantum state that does not interact with light and is therefore undetectable by traditional spectroscopic methods.